From Unit Plan: Once Upon a Genre

-Classroom Tip: This is one of the first fairy tales students will lead that explore the “after” part of “happily ever after” so it makes a very good model to use when teaching alternate endings.
+Classroom Tip: This is one of the first fairy tales students will read that explores the "after" part of "happily ever after," so it makes a very good model to use when teaching alternate endings.

 The Jolly Postman goes on his rounds via bicycle, delivering mail to Goldilocks, Cinderella, Jack's Giant, and other fairy-tale characters.
 Tucked into envelopes are actual letters for children to pluck out.

 Classroom Tip: This is the book that inspired my ideas for this unit 15 years ago!
 I’ve taught this book with first, third and fourth graders who have all enjoyed it tremendously.
 Even if you don’t teach this unit, find this book and revisit for the sheer pleasure.
 This title should be very easy to find in any library.

 In a reversal of the Goldilocks story, a bear explores the home of the three Blairs while they are out.

 Classroom Tip: This story is a good model for tales that have been fractured with role reversals.